-I am aware that I can view the 2019-2020 Student Handbook on the school website, and can request a printed copy for my records.
-I am aware of the handbook's contents, and acknowledge how it relates to attendance at Santee Community Schools, including rules and expectations, nondiscrimination policy, Title I Compact, and drug-free policy.
+I am aware that I can view the 2023-2024 Student Handbook on the school website, and can request a printed copy for my records.
+I am aware of the handbook's contents, and acknowledge how it relates to attendance at Isanti Community Schools, including rules and expectations, nondiscrimination policy, Title I Compact, and drug-free policy.
 By receiving access to this handbook, I understand that it is my responsibility to review its contents.
-If I have questions, or would like to discuss additional support services (as outlined in Article 6 above), I will contact the administration.
+If I have questions, or would like to discuss additional support services (as outlined in the student handbook), I will contact the administration of Isanti Community Schools.
 I agree to follow the school policies and procedures as stated in the handbook.

-Please check the boxes to allow consent for the following opportunities, and to demonstrate awareness of the terms and conditions.
-Then, on the following page, each parent/guardian and student must sign your name.
-PERMISSION TO TRAVEL: I give Santee Community School my permission to transport my student to attend any activity that requires transportation.
+Please initial each line to allow consent for the following opportunities, and to demonstrate awareness of the terms and conditions.
+Then, on the following page, each parent/guardian and student must sign and date this document.

+\\\\\ PERMISSION TO TRAVEL: I give Isanti Community School my permission to transport my student to attend any activity that requires transportation.
 By checking this box, I allow SCS to provide transportation to any school activity without further notice.
 Notice will be routinely sent out to inform parents/guardians of upcoming trips that require school transportation.
 Some trips will require additional permission forms and parental consent/signature.

 CONSENT FOR SCHOOL COUNSELOR ASSISTANCE: I give permission for my student to see the school counselor.
 I understand that anything that may be said during these meetings is confidential.

-PHOTO RELEASE: I agree to allow Santee Community School employees or contractors to take photographs of my child or ward.
-I further agree that these photographs may be used for professional education purposes, including but not limited to flyers, brochures, advertisements, press releases, newsletters, school web page, technology projects, reports or other legitimate purposes to enhance, further, promote, or better meet the stated goals of Santee Community School.
-RELEASE OF INFORMATION: I agree to allow Santee Community School authorization for release of information in the possession of Santee Tribal Police and other authorities.
-This information may include, but is not limited to, arrests and/or convictions for a child, and any other information such as witnesses' statements and police reports, which are or may come into the possession of the Santee Tribal Police.
-NETWORK AND INTERNET USE POLICY: I understand and agree to abide by the terms and conditions for access to the SCS electronic network account and equipment, as outlined in Article 8, Section 3.
+\\\\\ PHOTO RELEASE: I agree to allow Isanti Community School employees or contractors to take photographs of my child or ward.
+I further agree that these photographs may be used for professional education purposes, including but not limited to flyers, brochures, advertisements, press releases, newsletters, school web page, school social media, technology projects, reports or other legitimate purposes to enhance, further, promote, or better meet the stated goals of Isanti Community School.

+RELEASE OF INFORMATION: I agree to allow Isanti Community School authorization for release of information in the possession of Isanti Tribal Police and other authorities.
+This information may include, but is not limited to, arrests and/or convictions for a child, and any other information such as witnesses' statements and police reports, which are or may come into the possession of the Isanti Tribal Police.

+\\\\\ NETWORK AND INTERNET USE POLICY: I understand and agree to abide by the terms and conditions for access to the SCS electronic network account and equipment, as outlined in Article 8, Section 3.

 GOOGLE SUITE: I consent to the creation of a Google Suite for Education account for my child so that he/she can use the account to complete assignments, communicate with teachers, sign into Chromebooks in Jr. High, and learn 21st century digital citizenship skills.
 I give permission for SCS to create/maintain/continue to use a G Suite for Education account for my child and for Google to collect, use, and disclose information about my child only for the purposes described in the notice below.

-COMPUTER CONTRACT: I agree to allow my student to use an assigned computer at school, for which they have signed a computer contract outlining acceptable use and expectations.
+\\\\\ COMPUTER CONTRACT: I agree to allow my student to use an assigned computer at school, for which they have signed a computer contract outlining acceptable use and expectations.

 EXTRACURRICULAR ACTIVITIES: I have read and understand the policies outlined in Article 10: Extracurricular Activities.
 I further understand that participation in any extracurricular activity, including NSAA-sponsored sports, clubs, and activities, is a privilege and not a right.

-I HAVE READ THE 2019-2020 SANTEE COMMUNITY SCHOOL HANDBOOK AND AGREE TO FOLLOW THE SCHOOL POLICIES AND PROCEDURES AS STATED.

-FAMILY NAME

-Parent / guardian signature Date

-Parent/ guardian signature Date

-Student signature Date

-•

-Student signature Date

-Ottadent signature Date

-Student signature Date

-Student signature Date

-Student signature Date

-Student signature Date

-Student signature Date